Big Big World (TV programme)

-Big Big World (世界零距離) is a Hong Kong travel television programme produced and broadcast by TVB.
+Big Big World (世界零距離 (世界零距离)) is a Hong Kong travel television programme produced and broadcast by TVB.
 It debuted on 2 December 2013.
+The show's hosts were Anthony Fong Tung Shing (方東昇), Chan Pui Ka (陳沛珈), and Joana Hoiteng U (余凱婷).

 Format

 The programme features "out-of-the-way" places that are not frequented by Hong Kong residents.
 The programme is presented by news reporters and presenters with TVB's news division, whereas TVB travel programs usually feature the channel's actors and actresses.

 In addition to presenting the sights of each country profiled, the programme also focuses on the social problems faced by each of the countries, in addition to comparing and contrasting them to problems faced by Hong Kong residents.

 Each series was broadcast on TVB's digital-only iNews channel, with a condensed omnibus version airing on TVB Jade at a later time.

 Overview

 Series 1

 The first series debuted on 2 December 2013, via iNews.
 The countries visited in the first series include Bhutan, Vanuatu, Tonga, Gibraltar, Jamaica, Jordan, Lithuania, Brazil, and Mongolia.